The Easter Bunny is coming to town, and will be spending time at the National Railroad Museum!

 Take I-41 N to S. Ashland Ave. in De Pere.
 Take exit 163B and follow Ashland Ave for 2.75 mi to Cormier Rd.

 Turn right on Cormier Rd., go .25 miles, turn left on S. Broadway and the Museum is immediately on your right.

 Follow 1-43 N to 172 W. Take the exit toward WI-32/Oneida St./Ashland Ave. from W-172 in Ashwaubenon.

 Turn right on Pilgrim Way, turn left on S. Broadway to the Museum.

 To Use GPS: Enter 2285 S. Broadway, Green Bay WI 54304

 I lost my tickets.
 What should I do?

 Don’t panic!
 We can help.
-Should you misplace your electronic or printed tickets, please come to the Museum for your show.
+Should you misplace your printed tickets, please come to the Museum for your show.
 When you arrive visit the ticket desk in the Lenfestey Center lobby.
 We will ask you to present a photo ID; and will then verify your tickets.